ByAU

 NFT metadata includes:

-Losing or corrupting metadata during bridging jeopardizes trust, compliance, and user experience.
+Losing or messing up metadata while bridging can really damage trust, throw off compliance, and totally ruin the user experience.

 Common Issues in Bridging NFTs

-• Metadata loss or mismatch: when L2 contracts do not reference the correct off-chain data
+- Metadata loss or mismatch: This issue arises when Layer 2 contracts are unable to locate the correct off-chain data.

 Core Strategies for Bridging NFTs Without Losing Metadata